vkoskiv/c-ray/README.md

 - Expand the default raytracer into a full path tracer
 - Expand the default raytracer to use PBR

+## Usage

+Please see the [Wiki](https://github.com/VKoskiv/c-ray/wiki) for details on how to use the JSON scene interface!

 ## Dependencies

 - SDL2 (Disabled by default. uncomment #define UI_ENABLED in includes.h:12 to enable it)